kuijjerlab/PySNAIL/README.md

 ```

 ### Sample from GaussianMixtureModels
 Please execute this after `analysis.correct()`.
-The first element in the returned tuple is the sampling expression value, while the second element denote the labels.
+The first element in the returned tuple is the sampling expression value, while the second element denotes the labels.
 ```python
 sampled = gmm.sample(100)
 print(sampled)